Symmetry resolved entanglement in Lifshitz field theories: Symmetry resolved entanglement in complex Lifshitz harmonic chain

 \subsection{Charged moments and symmetry resolution}

 We begin by examining the charged moments for an interval of length $\ell$ in an infinite harmonic chain, as defined in Eq.~\eqref{Zscalar}.
 The numerical results are shown in figures \ref{fig:ReF1alphaz}, \ref{fig:ReFnalphaellz} and \ref{fig:Zmathcal} for various parameter values.
 In the following, we focus primarily on $N=2000$, since the qualitative features of the symmetry-resolved measures are largely independent of the total system size.
 Figure~\ref{fig:ReF1alphaz} shows the real and imaginary parts of $F_n(\alpha)$ as functions of $\alpha$ for various values of the dynamical exponent, with fixed parameters $m = 0.1$ and $\ell = 50$.
 The first row corresponds to the case $n = 1$.
 In particular, the left panel displays the real part of $F_1(\alpha)$, as defined in Eq.~\eqref{Zscalar}, which exhibits a monotonically decreasing behavior with increasing $\alpha$ and $z$.
 Considering now the charged moments of the complex chain, defined by $\log Z_n(\alpha) = 2\,\mathrm{Re}\,F_n(\alpha)$, we observe a similar scaling behavior.
 On the other hand, the imaginary part, shown in the right panel, exhibits a distinctly different behavior.
 Here, although $\mathrm{Im}\,F_n(\alpha)$ exhibits a non-monotonic dependence on $\alpha$, it increases monotonically with the dynamical exponent.
 These behaviors are qualitatively similar to the scaling of the $F_n(\alpha)$ with mass in the relativistic case with $z=1$.
 Indeed, from the Lifshitz dispersion relation, we observe that the spectrum of the reduced density matrix depends on $m^{z}$.
-Consequently, for larger values of the dynamical exponent, the effective mass of the theory decreases, and the previously observed scaling behavior of the charged moments in the relativistic setup is recovered.
-The plots in the second row correspond to $n > 1$, where similar qualitative features are observed.
+Consequently, for larger values of the dynamical exponent, the effective mass of the theory decreases, and the previously observed scaling behavior of the charged moments in the relativistic setup is recovered.\footnote{As mentioned earlier, we set the lattice spacing to unity.
+Therefore, to maintain a consistent truncation from lattice results to the continuum, we focus on masses $m < 1$.
+In our numerics, we primarily consider $m = 0.1$, since the qualitative features of the scaling and behavior of symmetry-resolved quantities are independent of the mass parameter in this regime.} The plots in the second row correspond to $n > 1$, where similar qualitative features are observed.

 In order to gain further insights into certain properties of $F_n(\alpha)$ we summarize the full $\ell$-dependence of this quantity in figure \ref{fig:ReFnalphaellz} for $\alpha=1$.
 The numerical results show that the charged moments first decrease very sharply with $\ell$ and then suddenly saturates to a constant value.
 Further, the saturation value for the real part is a monotonically decreasing function of $z$.
 It is worth to mention that considering other values of $\alpha$ the qualitative features of these results do not change.